confident-ai/deepeval/docs/docs/measuring_llm_performance/ranking_similarity.md

 # Ranking Similarity

+If you are building retrieval-augmented generation applications, you may be constantly iterating on the embeddings andv ector search index.

-Top-K rankings are usually evaluated with several criteria:
+Top-K rankings are evaluated with the following criteria:

 - Top results are more important than bottom-ranked results.
   A drop from 2nd to 3rd is more significant than a drop from 5th to 6th and so on.